parttimenerd/jfreventcollector/README.md

 Commands:
     versions          print all available JDK versions
-    download          download the latest source code for every JDK version build_parser      build the parser JAR
+    tags              print the current tag for all JDK versions download          download the latest source code for every JDK version build_parser      build the parser JAR
     create_jfr        create the JFR file for every available GC